joelouthan/Theologicus/src/romans/romans08-31.md

 But who can actually go against us?
 We know for sure that it is not the people on this earth.
 They are not our real enemies.
 They are prisoners of war and by only God’s sovereign grace and mercy, they shall be set free!

->Isaiah 61:1–3 (CSB) The Spirit of the Lord GOD is on me, because the LORD has anointed me to bring good news to the poor.
+>Isaiah 61:1–3 The Spirit of the Lord GOD is on me, because the LORD has anointed me to bring good news to the poor.
 He has sent me to heal the brokenhearted, to proclaim liberty to the captives and freedom to the prisoners; to proclaim the year of the LORD’s favor, and the day of our God’s vengeance; to comfort all who mourn, to provide for those who mourn in Zion; to give them a crown of beauty instead of ashes, festive oil instead of mourning, and splendid clothes instead of despair.
 And they will be called righteous trees, planted by the LORD to glorify him.

->Luke 4:16–21 (CSB) He came to Nazareth, where he had been brought up.
+>Luke 4:16–21 He came to Nazareth, where he had been brought up.
 As usual, he entered the synagogue on the Sabbath day and stood up to read.
 The scroll of the prophet Isaiah was given to him, and unrolling the scroll, he found the place where it was written: The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to set free the oppressed, to proclaim the year of the Lord’s favor.
 He then rolled up the scroll, gave it back to the attendant, and sat down.
 And the eyes of everyone in the synagogue were fixed on him.
 He began by saying to them, “Today as you listen, this Scripture has been fulfilled.”

 What are our actually enemy?
 Paul perfectly defines it:

->Ephesians 6:10–12 (CSB) Finally, be strengthened by the Lord and by his vast strength.
+>Ephesians 6:10–12 Finally, be strengthened by the Lord and by his vast strength.
 Put on the full armor of God so that you can stand against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against evil, spiritual forces in the heavens.

 So if the ONLY ones could go against us would be the rulers, authorities, cosmic powers over this present darkness, and the spiritual forces of evil, then let us see what the Bible says about our real enemies.